 This device is among the best affordable interfaces capable of providing premium sound quality.

-While both interfaces are the same rate of sampling, inputs, and phantom power for condenser microphones, the M-Track unit comes with two DAWs so you can record straight from the box.
+While both interfaces are the same in terms of rate of sampling, inputs, and phantom power for condenser microphones, the M-Track unit comes with two DAWs so you can record straight from the box.

 However, the M-Audio comes in a plastic case that looks and feels cheaper than the metal box casing of the UNC202HD.

-The U-Phoria UMC202HD is indeed a value-packed studio-in-a-box perfect for music production and other audio recording activities!
+The U-Phoria UMC202HD is indeed a value-packed studio-in-a-box perfect for music, audio production and other audio recording activities!

 While this audio interface is more budget-friendly than other high-end products, the features (like sampling and Midas mics) still hold their own.

-Of course, this unit cannot compete with high-end interfaces, but if you’re new to sound production or are on a tight budget, the UMC202HD is surely a good value for your money.
+Of course, this unit can’t compete with high-end interfaces, but if you’re new to sound production or are on a tight budget, I think the UMC202HD offers you good value for your money.

-Go ahead and buy that Behringer audio interface to kickstart that music, gaming, or podcasting career!
+Go ahead and buy a new Behringer audio interface to kickstart your music, gaming, or podcasting career!

-You can check how it fairs against Focusrite Scarlett 2i2 in this comparison guide!
+You can check how it fares against Focusrite Scarlett 2i2 in my comparison guide!